 The promenade in Châtelaillon is a string of terraces where you can hear the swell.
 People come for the immaculate view as much as for the food: platters of oysters, grilled sea bass, razor clams with parsley butter, mussel éclades to share, as well as generous salads, catch-of-the-day burgers and seasonal strawberry desserts.
 During the day, the tables closest to the sand are packed for a light lunch on the way back from the beach.
 In the evening, they are reserved for watching the spectacle of the sky over the water, glass of Pineau des Charentes in hand.

-The golden rule for best positioning: aim for terraces facing due west, clear of any windbreaks, and spot - from late afternoon onwards - the tables that catch the last ray of sunlight.
-For a couple, high tables facing the railings, like a counter on the sea, give the impression of being on the bow of a boat.
-As a family, we prefer the benches on the promenade side, which are more stable for children and protected from the sea spray.
+The golden rule for getting the best spot: go for terraces facing due west, clear of any windbreak, and spot—by late afternoon—the tables that catch the last ray.
+For a couple, the high tables right by the railing, like a sea-facing counter, give the impression of being on the bow of a boat.
+With family, opt for the banquettes on the promenade side, more stable for children and spared the sea spray.

 If we had to choose just one culinary theme, it would be the freshness of the fish.
 Arrivals change according to the tides and the weather.
 At the start of the season, Marennes-Oléron oysters are a must, often accompanied by rye bread, semi-salted butter and shallot vinegar.
 In summer, the bouchot mussel lends itself to all sorts of interpretations: marinière, saffron cream or traditional éclade, smoked on pine needles.
 Cephalopods (squid, cuttlefish) can be snacked on with garlic and parsley and a squeeze of lemon.
 Depending on the chef's mood, you'll also come across meagre, sea bream, pollack or line-caught meagre, often grilled to preserve their texture.